Berlin: Etymology

-Berlin lies in northeastern Germany, in an area formerly settled by Slavs which thus exhibits many (Germanized) Slavic-derived placenames until today (see below).
+Berlin lies in northeastern Germany, in an area formerly settled by Slavs which thus exhibits many (Germanized) Slavic-derived placenames to this day (see below).
 The word Berlin also has its roots in the language of the West Slavs, and may be related to the Old Polabian stem berl-/birl- ("swamp").

 Of Berlin's twelve boroughs, five bear a Slavic-derived name—Pankow, Steglitz-Zehlendorf, Marzahn-Hellersdorf, Treptow-Köpenick and Spandau; furthermore, across the city's 96 neighborhoods, there are 22 which bear a Slavic-rooted name—Altglienicke, Alt-Treptow, Britz, Buch, Buckow, Gatow, Karow, Kladow, Köpenick, Lankwitz, Lübars, Malchow, Marzahn, Pankow, Prenzlauer Berg, Rudow, Schmöckwitz, Spandau, Stadtrandsiedlung Malchow, Steglitz, Tegel and Zehlendorf.

 Prehistory

 The area of what is now Berlin has been settled for millennia.
 A deer mask, dated to 9,000 BCE, is attributed to the Maglemosian culture.
 Around 2,000 BCE dense human settlements along the Spree and Havel rivers gave rise to the Lusatian culture.
 Starting around 500 BCE Germanic tribes settled in a number of villages in the higher situated areas of today's Berlin.
 After the Semnones left around 200 CE, the Burgundians followed.
 In the 7th century Slavic tribes, the later known Hevelli and Sprevane, reached the region.